syncfusion-content/blazor-docs/blazor/mention/filtering-data.md

 ## Change the filter type

-The `FilterType` property allows you to specify the type of filter to use when filtering data items.
-By default, the `FilterType` property is set to `Contains`, which means that the Mention component will search for items that contain the entered search string as a substring.
-The FilterType property supports three different filter types: `Contains`, `StartsWith`, and `EndsWith`.
+The [FilterType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfMention-1.html#Syncfusion_Blazor_DropDowns_SfMention_1_FilterType) property allows you to specify the type of filter to use when filtering data items.
+By default, the FilterType property is set to `Contains`, which means that the Mention component will search for items that contain the entered search string as a substring.
+The FilterType property supports below three different filter types.

 * `StartsWith` - This filter type searches for items that start with the entered characters.
 * `Contains` - This filter type searches for items that contain the entered characters as a substring.